 Skill development programmes are critical for enabling the transition to a green economy.
-In fact, empirical evidence shows that gaps exist when it comes to supply and demand of green skills, hindering the transition to a green economy (Vidican Auktor, 2020).
+In fact, empirical evidence shows that gaps exist when it comes to supply and demand of green While proenvironment regulations may be considered (to a certain degree) satisfactory in both Jordan and Morocco, the main challenge relates to compliance and implementation of those policies and regulations skills, hindering the transition to a green economy (Vidican Auktor, 2020).
 Morocco and Jordan are no exception in this regard.
-Companies frequently report difficulties in finding adequate green skills in the labour market, both when it comes to technicians for RE technologies, as well as for resource maoccupations. nagement This primarily the result of green skills development programmes not being closely aligned to the national strategies for greening.
+Companies frequently report difficulties in finding adequate green skills in the labour market, both when it comes to technicians for RE technologies, as well as for resource management occupations.
+This is primarily the result of green skills development programmes not being closely aligned to the national strategies for greening.
 In Morocco, green skills development initiatives are more fragmented, offered partially by the public training agency or through technical cooperation.
 In contrast, Jordan has followed a more strategic approach by developing a Skills Development Centre in the Industrial Park of Ma'an, which focuses specifically on vocational training for clean energy (along with welding, electricity and car maintenance).
 Yet, skills necessary to implement the green growth strategies remain in high demand and the training programmes are still targeted at a very narrow (and non-diversified) set of skills.
 To better tailor the training programmes to the skills needed to advance the transition, green skill development programmes need to be not only scaled up at all education levels (to also improve awareness), they also need to be designed in close cooperation with the private sector and civil society to reduce the skill mismatch.